Gabriela-de-sa/42-So-Long/README.md

 The entire project cannot under any circumstances have memory leaks.
 I used some projects that I had already done, which were get next line and libft that I used as an aid.

+NOTE - In the CMakeLists.txt file in the MLX42 directory, change the MLX version to 3.16.0 on line eight before compiling the project.

 ### Bonus part

 There was only an increase in functionality